๐Ÿ“ŠAdvanced Financial Accounting

 Cost of Goods Sold (COGS)

-• Direct costs of producing goods or services sold—including materials, direct labor, and manufacturing overhead
+• Direct costs of producing goods or services sold, including raw materials, direct labor, and manufacturing overhead.

 Operating Expenses

-• Period costs not directly tied to production—including SG&A, research and development, and depreciation
+• Period costs not directly tied to production, including selling, general and administrative expenses (SG&A), research and development, and depreciation/amortization on non-manufacturing assets.

-• Subtracted from gross profit to yield operating income, which measures core business profitability
+• Subtracted from gross profit to yield operating income (also called EBIT in some contexts), which measures core business profitability before the effects of financing decisions and taxes.

 Net Income

-• Bottom-line profit after all revenues, expenses, gains, and losses—the ultimate measure of periodic performance
+• Bottom-line profit after all revenues, expenses, gains, losses, interest, and taxes.
+This is the ultimate measure of periodic performance.

-• Flows to retained earnings on the balance sheet, creating the link between statements
+• Flows to retained earnings on the balance sheet, creating the critical link between the income statement and balance sheet.

-Compare: COGS vs. Operating Expenses—both reduce profit, but COGS varies directly with production volume (variable), while operating expenses are largely fixed.
+Compare: COGS vs. Operating Expenses: both reduce profit, but COGS varies more directly with production volume (largely variable), while operating expenses tend to be more fixed in nature.
 Understanding this distinction is essential for break-even analysis and operating leverage questions.

 Supporting Disclosures